Massachusetts Automotive Classes

-Mount Wachusett Community College has over 40 degrees and certificates available between its four locations and an online distance-learning division.
-During the 2008-2009 school year, over 10,000 students enrolled in both credit and non-credit courses.
+Mount Wachusett Community College has over 70 degrees and certificates available between its four locations and an online distance-learning division.
 Students interested in automotive training can earn a certificate or associate's degree in automotive technology; both programs are approved by the ASE and NATEF.

 Automotive Technology Certificate

 This certificate program can be completed through one year of daytime classes.
 Students learn about automatic and manual drivetrains, electrical systems, engine repair, performance, diagnosis, brakes, suspension and steering.
 Applicants to the program should have reading comprehension and communication skills, the ability to analyze and draw conclusions, and the physical ability to work on their feet and lift heavy equipment.
 Individuals also must be able to work in the standard automotive shop environment, which may involve loud noises and vehicle emission fumes.
 Career options for certificate-holders may include service technician, diesel mechanic, small engine mechanic and shop manager.

 Associate in Automotive Technology